-The News Page is updated regularly with sightings and photographs from the meadow and its vicinity.
+The Lings Lane Log is updated from time to time with sightings and photographs from the meadow and its vicinity.
 Occasional news is also reported on wildlife interest around the village.
-If you see some wildlife that you think others would be interested in, or if you need some help with an identification, please let me know and I may use it here.
+If you see some wildlife that you think others would be interested in, please let me know and I may use it here.
 07981 928402 or email - see below.

 If you have photos of the reserve from the past or stories of the meadow (or indeed the Lings Lane area in general) which you think could enhance the site, please forward them to me.

 Risk Assessment The reserve is a safe place to visit but there are some hazards that it is best to be aware of especially if you are visiting for the first time or leading a group of youngsters.
 Please take a look at our Risk Assessment